delphic/LD46-Keep-It-Alive/Design Doc.md

 x Sprite(s) for the Space Kitty (64x64) + mini for intro (32x32)
-	So *need* an idle/indifferent pose, would also like "wants to play", "needs something", "miserable/unwell", "sleepy" o Update sleep with zZz
+	So *need* an idle/indifferent pose, would also like "wants to play", "needs something", "miserable/unwell", "sleepy" x Update sleep with zZz
-	o Icon for journey and death (fix into char size)
+	x Icon for journey and death (fix into char size)

 o Some actual UI design
 	Main Menu, Intro, Journey Report, Tour Report
-	Main Screen: Should show name + species, number of deaths, journey progress

-o More Creatures => dead parrot, the blob etc - consider encouraged behaviour with each creature type
-	o Starting creatures on different need levels and health levels o Difficult creatures, which may refuse to eat even when they need to
+	Main Screen: Should show name + species, number of deaths, journey progress q o More Creatures => dead parrot, the blob etc - consider encouraged behaviour with each creature type o Starting creatures on different need levels and health levels o Difficult creatures, which may refuse to eat even when they need to